-Spain has officially reopened for tourism as of June 21st.
+Spain has already reopened for tourism.
 The country first opened its doors to tourists from within the European Union.
 As one of the most popular summer destinations for Europeans, Spain is hoping to attract thousands of tourists into the country this summer, despite being one of the hardest-hit-countries in the pandemic.

 Who Can Travel to Spain?

 Travelers coming from most EU and Schengen Area countries are able to enter Spain as tourists without having to undergo quarantine or submit any requirement.